Wang-Yue/CamillaDSP-Monitor/README.md

 - **DC Protection**: Protect your speakers and headphones from harmful DC signals with a zero-latency high-pass filter at 7 Hz.

 ### Stay Focused with Mini Player
-- Keep an eye on your levels or spectrum with a floating, translucent overlay that stays above all windows, perfect for watching full-screen video while monitoring your audio.
+- Keep an eye on your levels, spectrum, or vector scope with a floating, translucent overlay that stays above all windows, perfect for watching full-screen video while monitoring your audio.

 ## Acknowledgments